clbarnes/ome_zarr_conformance/README.md

 This tool only handles one Zarr attributes object at a time, and only that one Zarr attributes object.
 There are a number of rules in the spec which cannot be validated in this way, for example those relating to

-- zarr hierarchies (e.g. that a string is a valid path to another zarr node)
+- zarr hierarchies
+  (e.g. that a string is a valid path to another zarr node, or that the OME well group exists below an OME plate group)
 - zarr arrays (e.g. that an array has a particular `shape` or `data_type`)

 This is by design, so that OME-Zarr metadata implementations can stay independent of Zarr implementations,